mayhemer/logan/README.md

 - parsing rules written for networking objects (nsHttpChannel, nsHttpTransaction, nsHttpConnection and few others around.)

 ### Missing functionality
-- interleaving and synchronization of parent and child logs #3
 - processing of rotated logs #19
 - revealing additional lines not captured on objects on demand in the UI #17
 - way to easily customize the rules when using a life-staged instance #7